bhauman/lein-figwheel/README.md

 ![Figwheel heads up example](https://s3.amazonaws.com/bhauman-blog-images/figwheel_image.png)

-If you write reloadable code, figwheel can facilitate automated live interactive programming.
+If you write **reloadable code**, figwheel can facilitate automated live interactive programming.
 Every time you save your ClojureScript source file the changes are sent to the browser so you can see the effects of modifying your code in real time.
 This is different than interactive programming in the browser-repl where you need to cherry pick which changes to send and which processes to start, etc.

+## Features

+#### Static file server

 The inclusion of a **static file server** allows you to get a decent ClojureScript development environment up and running quickly.

+#### Live CSS reloading

+Figwheel will reload your CSS live as well.

+#### Heads up display

+Figwheel has a non-intrusive heads up display that gives you feedback on how well your project is compiling.
+By writing a shell script you can click on files in the heads up display and have them open in your editor!

+#### Robust connection

 Figwheel's connection is fairly robust.
 I have experienced figwheel sessions that have lasted for days through multiple OS sleeps.
 You can also use figwheel like a Repl if you are OK with using `print` to output the evaluation results to the browser console.

-Figwheel also has **live CSS reloading**.
+#### Message broadcast

 Figwheel **broadcasts** changes to all connected clients.
 This means you can see code and CSS changes take place in real time on your phone and